 A bee-down strip is another essential piece of top bar hive equipment.
 It’s essentially a 1/16″ thick strip which is as long as a top bar and tall enough to grab onto.
 It’s inserted in the gap between two top bars and used to herd the bees beneath the top bars before pushing them together.

-There’s lots of room for innovation here.
+There’s room for innovation here.

 - can be made of various materials

-- incorporate a hand hold
+- add a hand hold

 - could be tapered vertically, horizontally, or both ways